Vinny-Bass/no-lib-websockets/README.md

 - Demonstrates how to handle WebSocket connection lifecycle events
 - Provides a basic example of a real-time chat application

+## Why do it from scratch?

+- Is good to have a better understanding about websockets
+- Know how websockets works prevents you from use http pooling in real life problems :smile:

 ## Getting Started:

 Clone the repository to your local machine: